munificent/ui-as-code/in-progress/optional-semicolons.md

     semicolons gets parsed differently when the semicolons are removed and newlines are significant.

-*   **48** (0.242%) are newlines after return statements that have values.
-    34 (70.833%) of those are in a single package, keyclic_sdk_api.
+*   **48** (0.242%) of those failures are newlines after return statements that have values.
+34 (70.833%) of those are in that one odd package.
 The remaining are scattered across Flutter (4) and a handful of packages.

-*   **12** (0.060%) empty statements in control flow statements.
+*   **12** (0.060%) are empty statements in control flow statements.
 Half of those are in observatory.
-(You get an interesting window in programmers' idiosyncratic coding styles by doing these investigations.)
+(You get an interesting window into programmers' idiosyncratic coding styles by doing these investigations.)

 *   **5** (0.025%) are newlines after a local variable's type, which causes it to be split into two statement expressions.

-In other words, about **one in every 305 files** (0.282%) would need a small manual tweak after removing the semicolons to get it back to what the user intends.
+In other words, about **one in every 305 files** (0.282%) would need a small tweak after removing the semicolons to get it back to what the user intends.
+Usually dartfmt is sufficient to fix them.

 ### Robustness